mautrix/docs/maubot/dev/reference/plugin-metadata.md

 * `dependencies` - A list of Python modules and their version ranges that the plugin requires.
 This is currently not used, but in the future maubot will offer to automatically install dependencies when uploading a plugin.
+  * This should not include any standard packages that maubot requires, only custom requirements should be listed.
+It's also recommended to specify version ranges (e.g. based on semver), not exact versions.
 * `soft_dependencies` - Same as `dependencies`, but not required for the plugin to function.
 * `config` - Whether the plugin has a [configuration]